SanicTK2/iidxguide/docs/c_feat_history.md

 * Expanded from ☆1-8+ to ☆1-12 difficulty scale
 * HI-SPEED option now ranges from 0.5 to 4.0, stepping at every 0.5
 * Added HIDDEN+ and SUDDEN+ options
+* Added JOINT DOUBLE option in operator menu, which allowed DP to be played with just one credit.
+This was also called Double Premium -- the same terminology as DDR.
+Previously DP required double the credits
+* In DP, no longer possible to have different speed modifiers for the two sides

 ### beatmania IIDX 13 DistorteD (March 15, 2006)
 {: .no_toc }